Ultimaker/ruby-admesh/README.md

 # ruby-admesh [![ruby-admesh](https://travis-ci.org/Ultimaker/ruby-admesh.svg?branch=master)](https://travis-ci.org/Ultimaker/ruby-admesh)

-The `ruby-admesh` gem wraps the
+The `admesh` gem wraps the
 [Admesh STL mesh manipulation tool CLI](http://admesh.readthedocs.org/en/latest/index.html) in a Ruby gem.

 ## Installation

-`ruby-admesh` has the Admesh software packaged, so installation of `Admesh` it not necessary.
+The gem has the Admesh software packaged, so installation of `Admesh` it not necessary.

 Add to `Gemfile`:

 ```
-gem "ruby-admesh", github: "Ultimaker/ruby-admesh"
+gem "admesh"
 ```

 Run `bundle install` and require the gem: